john-itcsolutions/cheirrs/README.md

 `microk8s.kubectl edit configmap -n kube-system coredns`

-Edit the line with 8.8.8.8 8.8.4.4 to use your local DNS, e.g. 192.168.1.1.
+Edit the line with 8.8.8.8 8.8.4.4 to use your local DNS, e.g. 192.168.1.2.

-Passthrough should be natively enabled to the Accelerator GPU.
+(Passthrough should be natively enabled to your Accelerator GPU.)

 ______________________________________________________________

+# The below commented text refers to setting up a postgres database with PostGIS and Open Street Maps.
+It appears that the procedure above utilises MongoDB as the persistence store.

 <!-- FROM HOST TERMINAL: clone the following repo to your outermost working directory